theandthem/react-jpa/README.md

 npm start to run locally
 Change scheme locally and then run amplify push -y to build it.
 When happy push branch and amplify will build and deploy.

+If installing on a new machine run this first, might also need to install amplify-cli too. amplify pull --appId d8vomtc50e0a0 --envName staging